zhang-alex/bash-modules/README.md

 # bash-modules
-you've reached the right repository!
+you've reached the right repository! these are a collection of python scripts I wrote to brute force solutions to math problems for a previously administered international-level mathematics competition.

 # Instructions: